williamhorstkamp/Commissionator/Docs/UI Info.md

 ###Open Record
 ###Save Record
 Works as Save As if never saved, works as Save is saved previously
+###Print Record
+Prints your saved data in a sensible format
 ###Context Sensitive
 Includes a button for a new entry for the 'selected datatype' as well as anything else that may be sensible for the current frames